MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 is made up of an ordered list of paths.
 A path is either a folder or a zip file, called a JAR file (JAR stands for Java ARchive).

--  :ref:`application.classpath.mapping` explains how the MicroEJ classpath is built from a MicroEJ Application project.
+-  :ref:`application.classpath.mapping` explains how the MicroEJ Classpath is built from a MicroEJ Application project.

 -  :ref:`section.microej.link.and.load.model` explains how the application contents is loaded from